swiftlang/swift/docs/StringManifesto.md

 out to be quite interesting, once you pick it apart.
 The full Unicode Collation Algorithm (UCA) works like this:

-1. Fully normalize both strings
+1. Fully normalize both strings.
-2. Convert each string to a sequence of numeric triples to form a collation key
+2. Convert each string to a sequence of numeric triples to form a collation key.
-3. “Flatten” the key by concatenating the sequence of first elements to the sequence of second elements to the sequence of third elements
+3. “Flatten” the key by concatenating the sequence of first elements to the sequence of second elements to the sequence of third elements.
-4. Lexicographically compare the flattened keys
+4. Lexicographically compare the flattened keys.

 While step 1 can usually
-be [done quickly](http://unicode.org/reports/tr15/#Description_Norm) and incrementally, step 2 uses a collation table that maps matching *sequences* of unicode scalars in the normalized string to *sequences* of triples, which get accumulated into a collation key.
+be [done quickly](http://unicode.org/reports/tr15/#Description_Norm) and incrementally, step 2 uses a collation table that maps matching *sequences* of Unicode scalars in the normalized string to *sequences* of triples, which get accumulated into a collation key.
 Predictably, this is where the real costs lie.